 Cloud efficiency is one of the most practical GreenTech starting points because it usually improves cost and sustainability together.
 AWS, Azure, and Google Cloud all publish sustainability guidance, but the product team still has to translate platform advice into application-level decisions.

 For teams already planning a cloud move, the sustainability roadmap should sit beside the architecture roadmap.
 A cloud migration services engagement can include workload inventory, autoscaling policy, storage lifecycle, observability retention, and region decisions instead of treating sustainability as a post-migration report.
 If the move is application-specific, connect this to an application migration services plan so legacy dependencies, downtime windows, and rollback needs are not ignored.
+When the app is already in cloud, a focused cloud performance optimization services review can turn latency, utilization, storage, logging, and cost signals into a practical efficiency backlog.

 | Cloud Decision | GreenTech Question | Buyer Risk |